mountainprotocol/tokens/README.md

 This smart contract implements a custom rebasing ERC-20 token with additional features like pausing, block/unblock, access control, and upgradability.
 The contract aims to reflect the T-Bills APY into the token value through a reward multiplier mechanism.
 Users receive a proportional number of shares when they deposit tokens, and the number of tokens they can withdraw is calculated based on the current reward multiplier.
 The addRewardMultiplier function is called once a day to adjust the reward multiplier, ensuring accurate reflection of the yield from 3 months maturity T-Bills.

-## Features

-- OpenZeppelin Access Control
-- Rebasing token mechanism
-- Minting and burning functionality
-- Block/Unblock accounts
-- Pausing emergency stop mechanism
-- Reward multiplier system
-- EIP-2612 permit support
-- OpenZeppelin UUPS upgrade pattern

 ## Dev

-### Contributing

-This project uses Hardhat.
+This Project uses Hardhat.
 It includes a contract, its tests, and a script that deploys the contract.

 > Prerequisites: Node v18 LTS